Lehigh County DUI Lawyer

 Contact Our Law Office Today

 You will benefit from speaking with a lawyer as soon as possible after a DUI arrest.
-Attorney Steven Kellis has the background and experience to advise and help you through all aspects of your DUI case, no matter if you received an extreme DUI, DUI accident, or underage DUI charge.
+PA DUI Attorney Steven Kellis has the background and experience to advise and help you through all aspects of your DUI case, no matter if you received an extreme DUI, DUI accident, or underage DUI charge.

 Contact our office today to make an appointment for a free consultation to help you address your offense and make decisions that are best for you and your family.